Joey (TV series): Awards and nominations

 Joey won the People's Choice Award for Favorite New Television Comedy, and Matt LeBlanc won Favorite Male Television Star.
 LeBlanc was also nominated for the Golden Globe Award for Best Actor – Television Series Musical or Comedy.

 Home media and streaming

 The first season of Joey was released on DVD on May 30, 2006.
 The second season was issued in Canada in 2008 but did not receive a release in the United States.

 On March 12, 2025, the show began streaming on the official Friends YouTube channel.
 Two episodes were posted weekly until May 27, when the last two episodes of the first season were uploaded.
-The second season was posted in November 2025.
+The second season was uploaded to YouTube from September to November 2025.